xbench/xbench-file-formats/README.md

 # ApSIC Xbench 3.0 file formats

-There are three file formats relevant for ApSIC Xbench 3.0:
+There are four file formats relevant for ApSIC Xbench 3.0:

 * [**ApSIC Xbench Project file**](#heading-xbp) (.xbp extension).
 This file defines the bilingual files added to the Xbench project, their types, their attributes.